GhostofGoes/getmac/README.md

 ## Should you use this package?
-If you only need the addresses of network interfaces, have a limited set of platforms to support, and are able to handle C-extension modules, then you should instead check out the excellent [netifaces](https://pypi.org/project/netifaces/) package by Alastair Houghton.
-It is significantly faster, well-maintained, and has been around much longer than this has.
+If you only need the addresses of network interfaces, have a limited set of platforms to support, and are able to handle C-extension modules, then you should instead check out the excellent [netifaces](https://pypi.org/project/netifaces/) package by Alastair Houghton ([@al45tair](https://github.com/al45tair)).
+It's significantly faster (thanks to it being C-code) and has been around a long time and seen widespread usage.
+However, unfortunately it is no longer maintained as of [May 2021](https://github.com/al45tair/netifaces/commit/ec55b59e27542776f55e0f9e3213a75bf8e0f367), so it may not be a great choice for new projects.
 Another great option that fits these requirements is the well-known and battle-hardened [psutil](https://github.com/giampaolo/psutil) package by Giampaolo Rodola.

 If the only system you need to run on is Linux, you can run as root, and C-extensions modules are fine, then you should instead check out the [arpreq](https://pypi.org/project/arpreq/) package by Sebastian Schrader.
 In some cases it can be significantly faster.